Brigitte Auber: Career

-In 1957 she was in a relationship with Alain Delon for a few months; they lived together in Paris.
+For a few months in 1957 she was in a relationship with Alain Delon; they lived together in Paris.
 On the occasion of the 1957 Cannes Film Festival, she went with him to the French Riviera.
 In Cannes, Delon became friends with Jean-Claude Brialy and came into contact with the film industry, meeting his future agent George Beaume there, and was spotted by Henry Willson responsible for recruiting new talents on behalf of David O. Selznick.

 Nearly a decade and a half later, Auber played the part of the elder Françoise in Claude de Givrays miniseries Mauregard (1969).
 The young Françoise was played by another French Hitchcock actress, Claude Jade from Topaz.
 She also had a supporting role in The Man in the Iron Mask, the 1998 film adaptation of the novel The Vicomte of Bragelonne: Ten Years Later by Alexandre Dumas.
-Leonardo DiCaprio played Louis XIV of France and his twin, the Man in the Iron Mask, while Auber played the Queen mother's attendant.
+Leonardo DiCaprio played Louis XIV and his twin, the Man in the Iron Mask, while Auber played the Queen mother's attendant.